Liturgy and life collection

 Abstract

-Documents the liturgical movement and religious life in the American Catholic Church from the early twentieth century through the introduction of the Second Vatican Council's reforms.
-It contains religious pamphlets and artifacts in many forms, including artwork, relics, medals, rosaries, crucifixes, vestments and other textiles, sick call sets, and other items.
+Collection documenting the Liturgical Movement and religious life in the American Catholic Church from the early twentieth century through the introduction of the Second Vatican Council's reforms through personal and liturgical religious objects and pamphlets.

 Arrangement